benvonh/Nexus/README.md

 ### Digital Twin

-Clone this repository and execute the scripts.
+Clone this repository under `C:\pixi_ws` and execute the scripts.

+## Tips for Development

+- From command prompt, enter the `pixi shell` and source (call) ROS2 setup before manually opening VSCode in the Digital Twin root directory.

+## Roadmap

+1. 3D Reconstuction and Map Survey
+2. VR Compatiblity
+3. Medical Research